 2019-04-07 - Plymouth-Roscoff

 Due to a late sailing of 23:30, for the second survey of the season aboard the Armorique the ORCA survey team headed straight to bed to be up bright and early to survey.
 Due to the time of year, it was still dark as we disembarked in Roscoff.
+Current sailing times meant that we had a grand total of 1 hour, to disembark, and re-embark the Armorique.
 As we re-embarked the ship the sun was starting to rise and by the time we set sail and reached the bridge the sun was high in the sky for a beautiful (though slightly overcast) return sailing.
 The swell was light and we had a sea state varying between 2 - 4.

 Our first sighting of the survey was a single breaching common dolphin who appeared at the bow of the ship while we were still setting up for the survey, which put us in high spirits for a good survey.
 This was quickly followed by a pair of puffins.